MikroTik Solutions

 4. Upload the certificates you backed up per the instructions below.
 Run "/cert import" to bring the keys in, unlocking them with the PEM passphrase you used.
 Attach them to the necessary services: TLS certs on the www-ssl and api-ssl services, IPsec certs on the tunnels, etc.

 5. Since we aren't using the "run-after-reset" feature, the export.rsc file likely will not apply directly due to configuration conflicts.
-If nothing else, the stock configuration for many RouterOS boxes comes with a bridge already set up, which will conflict with the one in the export.rsc file.
+If nothing else, the default configuration for many RouterOS boxes comes with a bridge already set up, which will conflict with the one in the export.rsc file.
 Edit it to suit, then upload it to the router's filesystem root, open a CLI window, and say "/import" to run it.
 You don't need any arguments to the command: RouterOS finds the file by extension and runs it.

 6. If the RSC file imported without error, reboot to be sure it all works as it did at the time of the last backup.